Working Group Goals and Charter

 In addition, many non-R&S SPs only require a unique identifier or alternatively an email address to allow access to services.
 These attributes (including in some cases a user’s name and campus affiliation) are usually considered “directory information” under FERPA guidelines, and unless a student specifically requests to block release of that information, could be released by default to ALL SPs.

-The InCommon Technical Advisory Committee (TAC), InCommon Steering, and the InCommon Assurance Advisory Committee (AAC) are committed to re-addressing this issue of basic attributes needed for federation, and working with InCommon participants and their campus stakeholders to ensure attribute release meets the needs of the community.
+The InCommon Technical Advisory Committee (TAC), InCommon Steering, and the InCommon Assurance Advisory Committee (AAC) (note the AAC was renamed to the CTAB in 2018) are committed to re-addressing this issue of basic attributes needed for federation, and working with InCommon participants and their campus stakeholders to ensure attribute release meets the needs of the community.

 This will initially be an invitation-only membership working group in order to ensure we have the right stakeholders contributing their ideas and expertise.
 However, webinar(s), email lists, and the WG wiki will be used to communicate with the community.
 (See member roles in the right sidebar.)